Azure/aztk/README.md

 ```bash
 aztk spark cluster ssh --id <my_cluster_id>
 ```
-By default, we port forward the Spark Web UI to *localhost:8080*, Spark Jobs UI to *localhost:4040*, and Jupyter to *localhost:8888*.
+By default, we port forward the Spark Web UI to *localhost:8080*, Spark Jobs UI to *localhost:4040*, and the Spark History Server to *localhost:18080*.

 You can configure these settings in the *.aztk/ssh.yaml* file.